STIRData/data-harmonisation/README.md

 4. [Mapping of Czech companies to NACE codes](https://raw.githubusercontent.com/STIRData/czech-br/main/assets/pipelines/nace-mapping.jsonld)
 5. [Load data to Virtuoso](https://raw.githubusercontent.com/STIRData/czech-br/main/assets/pipelines/virtuoso.jsonld) - this needs to be adjusted to where the target triplestore instance is.

+The pipelines can be configured to run periodically using, e.g., `cron`, `curl` and the [LinkedPipes ETL API](https://github.com/linkedpipes/etl/wiki/Pipeline-execution-with-curl).

 ### Greek ...

 ### Belgian ...